The International Copywriters Association

 International Copywriters Association

 PS.
 I know this was a long read, but what it contains is the fundamental blueprint for creating a sustainable, long term business, and that's what we want.
 I also mentioned 'being the doctor'.
 We trust doctors because we know they care about us.
 But what really matters is they ask questions.
-They use the first principle process I've described previously to get to the truth as fast as possible.
+They use first principles to get to the truth as fast as possible.
 And with every question, they begin to know us inside out.
 If you want to research your audience properly: Be The Doctor.